 Technically, pesca mosca Valsesiana (fishing in the manner used in Italy's Sesia River valley) isn't exactly tenkara, but it's close enough I think to include in the Tenkara Techniques section.
 It is fascinating to me that very similar techniques developed - almost certainly independently - on opposite ends of the earth.

 Trying to find information on pesca alla Valsesiana now is about like trying to find information on tenkara was two years ago.
 Harder, actually, because there was plenty of information about tenkara, it's just that it was nearly all in Japanese.
-I get the impression that there's not that much information available on pesca alla Valsesiana even in Italian.
+I get the impression that there's not that much information available on pesca mosca Valsesiana even in Italian.
 It seems this is one of those bodies of knowledge that was passed along father to son.